schuelermine/schuelermine.github.io/src/writing/2024-copyright.md

 that we do move away from market capitalism as-is.

-The proliferation of expansive copyright terms and their enforcement and surrounding discourse, including particularly the use of the term “intellectual property” to encompass it and, among others, patents has led to a fundamental misunderstanding about the nature of copyright and patents.
+The proliferation of expansive copyright terms and their enforcement and surrounding discourse, including particularly the use of the term <q>intellectual property</q> to encompass it and, among others, patents has led to a fundamental misunderstanding about the nature of copyright and patents.

 Copyright and patents are in some sense utilitarian laws.
 Their goal is not to protect natural rights,